contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/04_swagger.md

 # Introduction

-DHC allows you to import a Swagger 2.0 API definition from a JSON file, a URL or directly from raw text.
+Restlet Client allows you to import a Swagger 2.0 API definition from a JSON file, a URL or directly from raw text.

 ## from a JSON file